dra27/ocaml/testsuite/in_prefix/README.md

-- For a bytecode-only build, `ocamlc` contains the absolute location of `ocamlrun`, so must be explicitly invoked via `ocamlrun` (if the native compiler is available, then both `ocamlc` and `ocamlopt` will be native executables)
+- For a bytecode-only build, `ocamlc` contains the absolute location of `ocamlrun`, so must be explicitly invoked via `ocamlrun` (if the native compiler is available, then both `ocamlc` and `ocamlopt` will be native executables), unless the compiler is configured with `--enable-runtime-search`
 - Both compilers contain the absolute location of the Standard Library, requiring `OCAMLLIB` to be set
-- The executable created by `ocamlc` contains the absolute location of `ocamlrun`, so must be both explicitly invoked via `ocamlrun` and also have `CAML_LD_LIBRARY_PATH` adjusted, as that `ocamlrun` will either not load `ld.conf` or (with `OCAMLLIB` set) will be pointed to an `ld.conf` containing the absolute location of the `stublibs` directory
+- The executable created by `ocamlc` contains the absolute location of `ocamlrun`, so must be both explicitly invoked via `ocamlrun` (unless the compiler is configured with `--enable-runtime-search-target`) and also have `CAML_LD_LIBRARY_PATH` adjusted, as that `ocamlrun` will either not load `ld.conf` or (with `OCAMLLIB` set) will be pointed to an `ld.conf` containing the absolute location of the `stublibs` directory